bilal1031/BookStore-Backend/README.md

 Navigate to the server directory and perform the following commands:

+# Navigate to the server directory

 cd server

+# Perform migrations

 python manage.py makemigrations
 python manage.py migrate

+# Start the server

 python manage.py runserver

 ## Usage